marafathussain/ML_book_easy/chapters/chapter2.md

 **Example scenario:**

-You're measuring gene expression across 100 samples:
+You are measuring gene expression across 100 samples:
 - 99 samples: expression between 2.0 and 8.0
 - 1 sample: expression of 150.0